mfiston2020/shopping/README.md

 this is a way to go ahead and use the project after cloning

-- [composer install] which is going to download all the dependencies
+- [composer insta] which is going to download all the dependencies
 - [cp .env.example .env] this copies information from .env.example into .env
 - [php artisan key:generate] this generate a key for the application